| Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 A major issue in fuel bundle design is horizontal mechanical stability and rigidity because the overall fuel bundle height of 8.0 m is much greater than its width (.2715 m or 0.3286 m).
 Hence, the mechanical design of the fuel bundles is important to ensure that during fabrication, transport, installation and operation the fuel bundles do not bend, warp or otherwise deform.
 Such bending or warping might potentially cause a jam in the vertical sliding of a movable fuel bundle within the surrounding matrix of fixed fuel bundles.

-A fixed fuel bundle has corner girders which extend down below the fuel tubes to also serve as support legs and attach to the internal diagonal plates that provide central support and to an upper central lifting point.
+A fixed fuel bundle has corner girders which extend down below the fuel tubes to also serve as support legs.
+These legs attach to the internal diagonal plates that provide central support and to an upper central lifting point.
 On installation the corner girders of fixed fuel bundles connect to adjacent fixed fuel bundles via diagonal bolts at the top of each corner girder.
 The fixed fuel bundles are held in place on top of the open steel lattice by cross fittings.
 The cross fittings fit inside the fixed fuel bundle legs and are tapered at their tops to allow practical blind mating with the fuel bundle support legs.

-The corner girders of every fixed fuel bundle extend downwards 1.5 m below the bottom of the fuel fuel tube support grating.
+The corner girders of every fixed fuel bundle extend downwards ___ m below the bottom of the fuel fuel tube support grating.
 At the top of the fuel bundle 0.4 m diagonal sheet extensions provide lifting points for fuel bundle installation and removal.
 Short corner girder upward extensions allow use of diagonal bolts for horizontally connecting together adjacent fixed fuel bundles.

 The entire weight of the fixed fuel bundles is supported by the four fuel bundle legs which are stabilized below the gratings by diagonal members.
-These legs extend 1.5 m below the fuel tube bottoms to allow liquid sodium to easily flow into the bottom of the fuel bundles and to minimize long term neutron damage to the open steel lattice.
+These legs extend __m below the fuel tube bottoms to allow liquid sodium to easily flow into the bottom of the fuel bundles and to minimize long term neutron damage to the open steel lattice.

 SUPPORT PIPE BENDING RESISTANCE:

-W = pipe wall thickness
+W = pipe wall thickness = 0.875 inch

 Theta = angle about pipe center